ipfs-inactive/blog/content/post/072-js-ipfs-0.39.md

 ## 🌐 Concurrent HTTP requests limited in the browser

-Interacting with IPFS can cause a lot of preloading and other background requests to be made - most browsers can only hae so many requests in flight at once so this can cause actual API calls to take time as their generated request wait their turn to be processed.
+Interacting with IPFS can cause a lot of preloading and other background requests to be made - most browsers can only have so many requests in flight to a single origin at once so this can cause requests to the same origins made outside of IPFS to take time as they wait their turn to be processed.

-As of `ipfs@0.39.0`, the concurrency of background requests are limited to always ensure there are connections available to speedily process the API requests made by users.
+As of `ipfs@0.39.0`, the concurrency of HTTP requests for DNS resolution and preloading are limited to always ensure there are always connections available to speedily process requests made by users.

 ## 🌅 Init and start your daemon in one command